QueerGlobal/qg-docs/DEFINITIONS.md

 Tests user scenarios and various path conditions by verifying that the system runs and performs tasks accurately with the same set of data from beginning to end, as intended.

 ## Enhancement
 Any alteration or modification to the existing system for better workflow and process.

+## Framework
+An abstraction that provides generic functionality which can be selectively overridden or specialized for the implementer's end goal.
+In code, it provides specific functionality for a standard way to build and/or deploy applications much quicker and has a stronger foundation.

+## Identity and Access Management (IAM)
+A framework of policies and technologies for ensuring that the proper people in an enterprise have the appropriate access to technology resources.

 ## Infrastructure (Software Application)
 The underlying foundation or basic framework of a system.